writechoiceorg/rocketlawyer/pages/api-authentication-guide.md

 ## Service Token

-A Service Token is created for specific purposes.
-In this case, it is used to generate the Scoped Access Token.
-The Service Token is generated with parameters like the purpose, interview ID, and Unique Party Identifier (UPID), ensuring it will only be used for its intended purpose.
+A Service Token performs specific purposes, such as generating the Scoped Access Token.
+It is generated with parameters like the purpose, interview ID, and Unique Party Identifier (UPID), ensuring it will only be used for its intended purpose.

 Generate a Service Token by sending a request to the authentication endpoint with the necessary parameters.
 Once generated, use the Service Token to create a Scoped Access Token, which enforces restricted access to designated resources.